Sample Request for Admissions

-Another good use of requests for admission is to follow up critical denials with alternative interrogatories, drafted in light of counsel's answers to requests for admission.
+Another proper use of requests for admission is to follow up critical denials with alternative interrogatories, drafted in light of counsel's answers to requests for admission.
 This is an easy way to flush out form denials.

 RFAs often do not receive honest answers with "Deny Deny Deny" defense lawyers.
 "Plaintiff was injured in the accident" is a good example.
 If this request is denied, smart counsel will read the answers to a jury which is consistent with a common theme used in many cases: the defendant is refusing to accept any responsibility, even for painfully obvious facts that anyone reasonable would concede.
 Juries often suspect this as the get a flavor for the trial and the tactics the lawyers are using.
-But the "I deny you were injured" when the plaintiff was in a extremely serious vehicle crash can turn a suspicion of defense deceit into a certainty.
+But the "I deny you were injured" when the plaintiff was in an severe vehicle crash can turn a suspicion of defense deceit into a certainty.

-Make sure when you draft these requests you do yourself a favor ask real questions that are narrowly tailored to all of facts.
-Requests like "Admit that everything in this deposition transcript is true," is not the kind of request anyone is going to answer or a judge is going to make you answer.
+Make sure when you draft these requests you do yourself a favor and ask real questions that are narrowly tailored to all of facts.
+Requests like "Admit that everything in this deposition transcript is true," is not the kind of request anyone is going to answer, or a judge is going to make you answer.

 Finally, and this is the hardest part, you have to follow up on the answers.
-Some plaintiffs' lawyer craft great requests for admission and then get ridiculous objections and do nothing about them.
+Some plaintiffs' lawyer craft excellent requests for admission and then get ridiculous objections and do nothing about them.
 Defense lawyers have been conditioned to know that most attorneys will not hold their feet to the fire and demand real answers.
 You need to be the lawyer that keep the pedal on the floor and push for a real answer to the sought admission.More Information on Request for Admission

 - Requests for Admission in Maryland: How Late is Too Late?

-- More Med Mal Request for Admission
+- More Med Mal Requests for Admission

 - Advice on Answering Requests for Admission (an article few defense lawyers have read)